gizemdal/remote-rendering/README.md

 As shown in the charts, with the same paramters and the same scene, the fps improved from 76 to 117 and the time cost in saving the frame as ppm format dropped from 128.9ms to 4.2ms, which is a apparent improvment in reducing the latency and display performance.

 #### Color Compression

-**Important: The performance analysis of this section is ran on a Intel(R) Core(TM) i7-7700HQ CPU @ 2.80 GHz 2.81 GHz with NVIDIA GeForce GTX 1060 graphics card.
-This analysis should serve as a comparison between different parameters rather than a performance benchmark, since runtimes will depend on the machine.**

 In order to save the resulting output buffer at each subframe we call the saveImage() function provided by the OptiX sutil library which supports exporting images in both PNG and PPM format.
 We're currently exporting PPM images rather than PNG due to significanly reduced file sizes.